 Lawyer Xie Yang tells Chinese court confession wasn't forced

-Chinese human rights lawyer Xie Yang told a court Monday that he wasn't forced into confessing to crimes after being detained in a large government crackdown on the country's legal professionals.
+Human rights lawyer Xie Yang has told a Chinese court that he wasn't forced into confessing to crimes after being detained in a large government crackdown on the country's legal professionals.
 The Intermediate People's Court in Changsha posted a brief video on social media in which Xie was asked that question as his trial opened Monday.

 Discussions